seattlepublicrecords/seattlepublicrecords.github.io/_posts/2016-07-12-seattle-police-refuse-to-release-a-special-type-of-in-car-video-called-fail-safe-video.md

 </iframe>
 </object>

 **Opinion:** I think there's a reasonable way to preserve fail-safe video while not taking vehicles out of service: Remote into the car computer as admin and change the file permissions to prevent the dashcam software from deleting the video(s) requested.
 With Coban's help figure out best way to get it to the server.
-I wouldn't be surprised if there's a way for admins to use the Coban software to get a video without taking a car out of service given the discussion in the Coban video at 3:47.
+I wouldn't be surprised if there's a way for admins or Coban to use the Coban software to get a video without taking a car out of service given the discussion in the Coban video at 3:47.
 I believe the [Coban TITAN M7](http://www.cobantech.com/www/titanv.html) is what SPD uses.
 If so the fail safe drive is 256GB.
 If forward and backwards video is 3GB per hour we're looking at about 3.5 days that the video would exist.